home / skills / phrazzld / claude-config / log-doc-issues

 /skills/log-doc-issues

-This skill audits documentation with /check-docs, creates prioritized GitHub issues for findings, and avoids duplicates to streamline fixes.
+This skill audits documentation with /check-docs and creates prioritized GitHub issues for findings, avoiding duplicates.

 npx playbooks add skill phrazzld/claude-config --skill log-doc-issues